Skip to main content

 • Matt Talbot Kitchen & Outreach-Lincoln ($20,000)

-A grant to support the hunger relief program, providing two free meals each day for people entering or at risk of homelessness.
+A grant to support the Hunger Relief Program, providing free meals for people entering or at-risk of homelessness.

-Funding for Senior Hygiene Closet, a pilot program to supply hygiene products to four non-profit organizations who serve elderly clients.
+Funding for Senior Hygiene Closet, a pilot program to supply hygiene products to low-income older adults.

 • Voices of Hope-Lincoln ($15,000)